Look at the Fool

 Look at the Fool is the ninth and final studio album by American singer-songwriter Tim Buckley, released on September 13, 1974, by DiscReet Records.

+Look at the Fool received mixed reviews.
+AllMusic's Richie Unterberger gave the album one-and-a-half stars out of five, calling it "a sad, burned-out affair" and noting that Buckley was starting to lose his voice, which Unterberger said was "distressingly thin."
+OOR Magazine was more positive, calling it "the best Buckley album in many years."

 Track listing

 All tracks are written by Tim Buckley, except where noted.